CANIS-NAU/ARORAMentorshipDemo/README.md

 create-react-native-app MyReactNativeApp

-npm run android

-##If the above fails once browser runs (prob bc no android emu) then##
+##Following must be run once per time PowerShell is opened:##

+Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass

+##Getting the app to run:##

 expo start

 ##Browser will open, choose to run in mobile emulator (if connected) or in browser##

 npm install --g @react-navigation/native

-!!!
-Run every time !!!

-Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass